Hygiene is Paramount

 Important things to remember to do

-Applying a good moisturizing cream several times a day will actually accomplish two very important things to help with the healing process; helps to improve blood flow to tattooed skin area and to keep the skin extremely moist.
-However don’t put too heavy of a coat of cream which can be difficult to rub in and cause extra irritation to the skin.
+Applying a good moisturising cream several times a day will actually accomplish two very important things; by helping with the healing process; as well as promoting blood flow to tattooed skin area.
+In turn, helping it to further improve, rejuvenate, and heal the tattooed area.
+Keeping the skin thoroughly moist throughout the process.
+However, never put too thick of a coat of cream on the area, which can then be difficult to rub in and cause extra irritation to the skin, as well as clogging pores within the healing procedure.